Huascar Ynoa: Atlanta Braves

 In 2021, he was 4–6 with a 4.05 ERA.
 Ynoa pitched out of the Braves ‘ bullpen in the National League Division Series against the Brewers.
 As the Braves advanced to the National League Championship Series against the Los Angeles Dodgers, Ynoa was scheduled to start Game 4.
 However, he suffered a shoulder injury as he prepared hours before.
 The Braves ruled Ynoa out for the game and Jesse Chavez started in his place.
 Ynoa was also replaced on the roster by Dylan Lee, making him ineligible to play again in the 2021 postseason.
 The Braves eventually won the 2021 World Series, their first title since 1995.

 Ynoa began the 2022 season in the Atlanta Braves' pitching rotation, making two ineffective appearances before a demotion to the Gwinnett Braves in April.
-In September, the organization announced that Ynoa needed Tommy John Surgery.
+On September 8, the organization announced that Ynoa needed Tommy John surgery.
+He missed the 2023 season to recover from the surgery, and was signed to a one-year contract worth $825,000 for the 2024 season on January 4, 2024.

+Ynoa began the 2024 season in Triple-A Gwinnett after not being able to secure the fifth spot in the Braves rotation.
+He was placed on the injured list with right elbow inflammation on April 23, 2024, and transferred to the 60–day injured list on June 16.
+On November 22, the Braves non–tendered Ynoa, making him a free agent.

+Minnesota Twins (second stint)

+On December 10, 2024, Ynoa signed a minor league contract with the Minnesota Twins.
+In five appearances for the Triple-A St. Paul Saints, he struggled to an 0-1 record and 10.38 ERA with one strikeout across 4 1/3 innings pitched.
+Ynoa was released by the Twins organization on April 19, 2025.

+Leones de Yucatán

+On May 12, 2025, Ynoa signed with the Leones de Yucatán of the Mexican League.
+In six starts for Yucatán, he struggled to an 0-4 record and 8.47 ERA with 10 strikeouts over 17 innings of work.
+Ynoa was released by the Leones on June 29.

+Conspiradores de Querétaro

+On July 11, 2025, Ynoa signed with the Conspiradores de Querétaro of the Mexican League.

 Personal life

-Ynoa's brother, Michael, has played in the major leagues.
+Ynoa's brother, Michael, also played in Major League Baseball.